AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 efetch -db protein -format fasta -id AEE52072.1,ADV47642.1 > my_seqs.faa
 ```

 In practice of course we can download one or two from the site though, and we're only using this because we want a lot.
-Unfortunately you can't provide the `-id` argument a file of accession numbers, and even if you were to actively enter them on the command line, the [Entrez site notes](https://www.ncbi.nlm.nih.gov/books/NBK179288/#chapter6.Automation){:target="_blank"} that you shouldn't do more than blocks of 200 at a time due to server limitations.
-So next let's look at first how to generate a large list of accession numbers, and then how to solve all our problems with the magic of *bash* :)
+While unfortunately you can't provide the `-id` argument a file of accession numbers, and even if you were to actively enter them on the command line, the [Entrez site notes](https://www.ncbi.nlm.nih.gov/books/NBK179288/#chapter6.Automation){:target="_blank"} that you shouldn't do more than blocks of 200 at a time due to server limitations.
+So next let's look at one way to generate a large list of desired accessions, and then we'll see one way that the magic of *bash* can solve all our problems again 🙂

 ## Pulling lots of sequences
 For an example, let's imagine we want all the amino acid sequences of the *phoD*-type alkaline phosphatases available in [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/){:target="_blank"} for bacteria (because Euks are too hard).
 While this is focused on amino acid coding sequences, the same principles apply if you wanted to pull different information.
 The only things that would change would be how you search your accessions and which options you specify for `efetch`.

 ### Generating accessions list
 As we just saw, to use `efetch` at the command line we first need to generate a list of accession numbers (or gene IDs).
-This can be done at the command line too with the `esearch` command, but I personally just do it on their web page.
+This can be done at the command line too with the `esearch` command, but I don't know how to use that yet.
+So far I've personally just done this on their web page.
 Here are the steps I just took to get the desired accessions for bacterial *phoD*-type amino acid sequences:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • went to [NCBI](https://www.ncbi.nlm.nih.gov/){:target="_blank"}
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • changed the search database from "All Databases" to "Protein"